Study smarter with Fiveable

 These models value equity by projecting future dividend payments.
 The underlying assumption: a stock's value equals the present value of all dividends it will ever pay.

-Compare: DDM vs. Gordon Growth—the Gordon model is a special case of DDM assuming perpetual constant growth.
-Use Gordon for quick estimates of stable firms; use multi-stage DDM when growth rates are expected to change.
+Compare: DDM vs. Gordon Growth: the Gordon model is a special case of DDM assuming perpetual constant growth.
+Use Gordon for quick estimates of stable firms; use multi-stage DDM when growth rates are expected to change over the forecast horizon.

 These models focus on value creation above the cost of capital.
-The key insight: generating profits isn't enough—a company creates value only when returns exceed what investors could earn elsewhere at similar risk.
+The key insight: generating profits isn't enough.
+A company creates value only when its returns exceed what investors could earn elsewhere at similar risk.

-Compare: Residual Income vs. EVA—both measure returns above capital costs, but residual income uses equity cost while EVA uses WACC.
+Compare: Residual Income vs. EVA: both measure returns above capital costs, but residual income uses the cost of equity while EVA uses WACC.
 EVA evaluates total firm performance; residual income focuses on equity holder returns.

 These models derive value from external benchmarks or tangible assets rather than projected cash flows.
 The logic: comparable transactions and asset values provide market-validated reference points.